CogStack/CogStack-Pipeline/README.md

 java -DLOG_FILE_NAME=aTestLog -DLOG_LEVEL=debug -jar turbo-laser-0.3.0.jar /my/path/to/configs
 ```

-Turbo-laser assumes the job repository schema is already in place in the DB implementation of your choice (see spring batch docs for more details)
+Turbo-laser assumes the 'job repository' schema is already in place in the DB implementation of your choice (see spring batch docs for more details).
+The scripts to set this up for various vendors can be found [here](https://github.com/spring-projects/spring-batch/tree/master/spring-batch-core/src/main/resources/org/springframework/batch/core)

 ## Scaling